sailab-code/GNN_tf_2.x/README.md

 ### GNN implementation flow chart
-The following image details the GNN model as it is implemented in `GNN / GNN.py`.
+The following image details the GNN model as it is implemented in `GNN/GNN.py`.
 ![GNN Convergence Loop](GNN/GNN_flow_chart.png)